How to write a topic sentence

 Pro tip

 Both thesis statements and topic sentences help readers comprehend your research paper’s structure and main arguments.
-However, they are different in a few respects.
+However, they differ in several ways.

 Topic sentence vs. thesis statement example